TechSquareInc/intern-playbook/docs/source/applications/using-salt.md

 # Using Salt

-*Introduction to SaltStack, a Linux configuration managment tool.*
+*Introduction to SaltStack, a Linux configuration management tool.*

 ---